udexon/Anarchoverse/README.md

 As a multi-user operating system, Unix has a centralized identity management system.
 Although the Internet is decentralized, the Unix servers connected to the Internet manage their users in a centralized manner.
 Even as modern social networks have reached billions in the number of users, the identity management of these social networks is still centralized.

+Can identity management be decentralized?
+The short answer is yes.
+The long answer is that literature on asymmetric cryptography did not address this issue explicitly.